DUI Lawyer Decatur, GA

 - Once arrested for a DUI, you have limited time to request a hearing with the Georgia DMV.

 - You need to obtain a copy of your police report and then thoroughly read it.

 - Most importantly, it is essential that you know your rights after an arrest for DUI.

 - Learn about your different options from The Law Offices Of Andrew Lynch lawyers so that you can make an informed decision regarding resolution of your DUI case.

 Understanding the Legal Process

-After a serious car crash, DUI crash lawyers at The Lynch Law Group will explain your options and help you understand the legal process, including the ways we can use evidence from the criminal DUI arrest and trial to your benefit in civil court.
+After a serious car crash, DUI crash lawyers at The Law Offices Of Andrew Lynch will explain your options and help you understand the legal process, including the ways we can use evidence from the criminal DUI arrest and trial to your benefit in civil court.
 While the police report on your accident may reveal the drunk driver’s blood alcohol content (BAC) at the time of the accident, it won’t reveal the DUI offender’s history.
 That history comes to light during the criminal trial.
 By waiting for the criminal trial to conclude before agreeing to compensation, you may find that you are entitled to more damages than you would have been offered before the trial.